rask/caphpe/README.md

 ### Requirements

--   PHP CLI with sockets enabled
+-   PHP 7.2+ CLI with the following extensions: `mbstring`, `sockets`

-Make sure you have a relatively new PHP CLI installation available.
-Caphpe has been developed with PHP5.5+ in mind but is currently only tested on PHP 7.
-Please try it out and report if something does not work.

-(Later on Caphpe will move to support only PHP7+ environments.)
+Version 0.1.0 supports PHP 5.5 and newer, but is stale.

 ### Using the built PHAR